Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/data-node-usage.md

         ]
         ```

-With Pandas or Modin data frame as the exposed type, it is also possible to use pandas indexing
+With Pandas data frame as the exposed type, it is also possible to use pandas indexing
 and filtering style:

 ```python